brunaellen/ATM-application/README.md

 # ATM-Application

 The Atm application allows users to check the bank account balance, account details and request a withdrawal.
-The application also allows the bank to check ATM transactions for bank purposes.
+The application also allows the bank to check ATM transactions for banking purposes.

 ### Atm application was made using: